A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Numerical Examples

 The first row shows both the main strength and the biggest shortcoming of the Robin-Neumann scheme: Although it is in principle capable of yielding efficient and accurate results, its performance massively depends on the choice of the Robin parameter.
 Away from some acceptable range, small values lead to an impractically slow convergence; picking $\alphaRN$ bigger than some critical bound, on the other hand, causes the coupling iteration to diverge altogether.

-In contrast, the results of the new Robin-Neumann scheme with quasi-Newton acceleration show only a small dependency on $\alphaRN$.
-In fact, a very wide parameter range yields a similar convergence rate that even outperforms the plain Robin-Neumann scheme with an optimal parameter.
+In contrast, the results of the new Robin-Neumann scheme with quasi-Newton acceleration show only a limited dependency on $\alphaRN$, in particular if past time step data is incorporated in the Jacobian approximation (IMLVS).
+In fact, for the biggest part of the tested parameter range it yields an almost constant convergence rate that even outperforms the plain Robin-Neumann scheme with an optimal parameter.
 Consequently, the further $\alphaRN$ moves away from the optimum, the more substantial the relative speed-up of the new RN-QN coupling scheme gets.

 Aside from performance, Table \ref{Tab:BalloonResults} also indicates how increasing the Robin parameter improves the solution quality, i.e., the conformity with kinematic continuity.
 As expected for a penalty-enforced constraint, the magnitude of the remaining artificial flux is solely determined by the choice of $\alphaRN$ and unaffected by the quasi-Newton update.